 Restrictions on Gifts:

-CEC cannot accept donations, sponsorship, or fundraising from any company in the active planning or permitting phase of a utility-scale renewable energy project in Ventura, Santa Barbara, or San Luis Obispo Counties.
-CEC will not seek or accept contributions from corporations in the oil or natural gas industry or from mining and minerals companies.
+CEC cannot accept donations, sponsorship, or contributions from corporations in the oil or natural gas industry or from mining and minerals companies.
+CEC also will not seek or accept contributions from any company in the active planning or permitting phase of a utility-scale renewable energy project in Ventura, Santa Barbara, or San Luis Obispo Counties.

 Gifts Generally Accepted Without Review: